Parallel-NetCDF/E3SM-IO/variables.md

       + 3 are 1D arrays type int, all are partitioned
       + 3 are 2D arrays type int, all are partitioned
       + 5 are 1D arrays of type double, 1 is partitioned
-    * Among 41 record variables
+    * Among 41 record variables (the most significant dimension is time.)
       + 1 is 2D array of type char
       + 6 is 1D arrays of type double
       + 4 are 2D arrays of type double, all are partitioned